 Award space for ANA flights from the U.S. to Japan can be found on ANA’s website.
 When flying a Star Alliance partner like United Airlines to Japan, search for award space on United’s website and then confirm availability on ANA’s website.
 For help on finding Star Alliance availability, check this guide on searching for award availability on Star Alliance partners.

 ANA uses different award charts when flying their own metal versus flying with an ANA partner like United Airlines.
 It’s important to note that the ANA award chart when flying ANA has a high, regular, and low season, meaning you can save a significant amount of miles depending on when you fly.

-Unlike many airline award programs, ANA’s Mileage Club requires you to book round-trip award tickets.
-A one-way award ticket isn’t allowed.
+Unlike many airline award programs, ANA’s Mileage Club requires you to book round-trip award tickets as a one-way award ticket isn’t allowed.
 Here are the round-trip redemption rates and an estimate of the taxes and fees for ANA and United Airlines flights from the U.S. to Japan.

 |Carrier||Cabin Class||Miles||Taxes and Fees|